midwayjs/pandora/docs/source/en/glossary.md

 > Process structure definition file

-A description file that defines the structure of the application process.
+A description file that defines the structure of processes of the application .

 ### Application

 > Application

-The meaning of application is not very different from the general situation.
+The meaning of application is not very different with the general situation.

 ### Fork